The Ultimate Guide to Best Child Investment Plans to Invest in India

 This is where a SIP comes in, it allows you to invest a nominal amount in one or many mutual funds so that you do not miss out on the opportunity of saving and investing for your child’s future.

 Investors can opt for both tools.
-You can start a SIP and place lumpsum orders on certain funds whenever you have a surplus of funds so that you can achieve your goals faster and more efficiently.
+You can start an SIP and place lumpsum orders on certain funds whenever you have a surplus of funds so that you can achieve your goals faster and more efficiently.

-Step-up SIP calculator?
+5. Step-up SIP calculator

 Step-up SIP, also known as top-up SIP, is an automated facility through which SIP contributions can be increased by a predetermined amount, or a fixed percentage, at periodic intervals in sync with your financial goals and level of income.

-Step up Sip calculator gives you the future value of your SIP investments, increasing periodically by a given percentage.
+The step-up SIP calculator gives you the future value of your SIP investments, increasing periodically by a given percentage.
 The user must enter the SIP frequency, amount to be invested in each SIP, investment tenure, the growth percentage of SIP investment, and the expected return rate to get the estimated future value of the amount accumulated at the end of the tenure.